hamdikarray/simple-api-for-sgml-dist/README.md

 - Some SGML declaration features not supported : DATATAG, RANK
 - Somme DTD features not supported : USEMAP, PIENTITY, STARTAGENTITY, ENDTAGENTITY and MSENTITY
 - Some instance handler event deactivated for entities and attrbutes : all event fired as character event or ignored
-- Limited time evaluation : Evaluation licenses must not be used for production work.
-On about 1% of time, it will insert random asterisks into serialized output.

 ### Professional Edition